Elasticity theory of structuring: Logical investors

 By setting $\partial {\cal L}/\partial\beta_k=0$ we compute

 where prime denotes derivative with respect to the first argument.
 This implies

 Substituting this back into Eq.~(\ref{Eq:AlmostThere}) we obtain

-This equation makes sense only for positive $\beta_k$.
-This is indeed guaranteed by the monotonicity of the utility function with respect to return $u'>0$ (the limiting case of zero $\beta_k$ is trivial and can be removed from the optimization problem~(\ref{Eq:Lagrangian})).
+The positivity of $\beta_k$ is guaranteed by the monotonicity of the utility function with respect to return $u'>0$ (the limiting case of zero $\beta_k$ is trivial and can be removed from the optimization problem~(\ref{Eq:Lagrangian})).
 Solving this equation for $\beta_k$ gives us the optimal investment strategy.
 This includes the growth-optimizing investor as a special case.
 Indeed, in this case $u'=1$, Eq.~(\ref{Eq:ExpectedUtilitySolution}) reduces to the Kelly equation, $\beta_k=b_k$, which in view of~(\ref{Eq:Bayes_General}), leads to our basic equation~(\ref{Eq:Bayes_GrowthOptimal}).

 Research in economics and finance is often done in the comfort of fully continuous settings where the tools of calculus are more readily available.
 Although our approach does not need that, it would be easier for us to see the emergence of classical concepts if we present our main arguments in a similar fashion.
 So, substituting Eq.~(\ref{Eq:Fk}) into~(\ref{Eq:ExpectedUtilitySolution}) and writing the result in a fully continuous notation we get\footnote{Discrete treatment is reviewed in Appendix A.}